Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning

-The interpolative decomposition is also integral to the method, yielding theoretical spectral bounds that can give theoretical guarantees for the overall performance of the algorithm. \item It selects columns of the input matrix, which enables the usage of the FIG-transform later on in the algorithm \item It has a randomized version, which can be computed (using the FIG-transform) in linear time and the most demanding computational part can be parallelized. \end{itemize}
+The interpolative decomposition is also integral to the method, yielding theoretical spectral bounds that can give theoretical guarantees for the overall performance of the algorithm. \item It selects columns of the input matrix, which enables the usage of the FIG-transform later on in the algorithm.
+Selection of columns is equivalent to selection of points, since each column is based on the distance of a specific points to all the points, so selecting the $i$th column is equivalent to selecting the $i$th datapoint. \item The selection of the columns (points) is done in a way that yields a good low rank approximation to the original kernel matrix, and therefore allows to obtain a good preconditioner. \item It has a randomized version, which can be computed (using the FIG-transform) in linear time and the most demanding computational part can be parallelized. \item The randomized version can be further accelerated by using sparse random projection \cite{clarkson2017low,aizenbud2016randomized,dasgupta2010sparse} where the non zeros entries are only in $\{ 1, -1\}$.
+This yields a much faster algorithm (i.e. Algorithm \ref{alg:sparse_ID_Sampling}) at the expense of performance. \end{itemize} Algorithm \ref{alg:ID_Sampling} uses normal distribution for the random projection, while Algorithm \ref{alg:sparse_ID_Sampling} uses sparse projections.
+Algorithm \ref{alg:BuildChol} builds the Cholesky factor and Algorithm \ref{alg:ApplyPrecond} uses this factor for the application of the algorithm.
+The main function, that uses those algorithms is described in Algorithm \ref{alg:SolveKRR}.

-\begin{rem} Algorithm \ref{alg:ID_Sampling} uses sampling technique based on interpolative decomposition.
-When using pivoted QR, the computational complexity is $\mathcal{O}(nl^2)$.
-In practice, the performance is very similar to RRQR. \end{rem}